peterdsp/Atlassian-Companion/README.md

 # Atlassian Companion

-Access your Jira boards, issues, and recent tasks right from your Opera sidebar — without switching tabs.
+Access your Atlassian boards, issues, and recent tasks right from your Opera sidebar — without switching tabs.

 ---

 ## ✅ Description

-**Jira Sidebar Companion** integrates Jira Cloud into the Opera browser’s sidebar for instant access to your workspace.
+**Atlassian Sidebar Companion** integrates Atlassian Cloud into the Opera browser’s sidebar for instant access to your workspace.
 Designed for developers, product managers, and agile teams who live inside Jira, this extension saves time by keeping your issues and boards a single click away.

 ---